mochecoh/woo_test/README.md

 # Summary #

-Deploy the provided application w/ end-to-end automation and auto-scaling capability to the public cloud.
+This exercise comes to test your ability to create all the basic resources we are using in our company this also serves as a way for us to view the way you interact with us and the team

+The application you will need to compile and run is a GO application - We chose this since it's a simple enough example but still includes elements that you might need to do some research to manage to work with but there is ample documentation for you to use.

 # Exercise #

-## Important Note ##

-The technologies, tools, processes and resources for this exercise are totally at your discretion.
-If you feel it necessary, please include 1-2 sentences for any technology/tool/process that is selected, in the README for your project.

-## Required Steps ##
+### review the code you have and understand the basics of how it works

+ * the code you will need to compile is in app/server.go file
+ * you can use any compiler you choose for this example

 ### Create a GitHub (or other) source control account ##

 * Create a source project repository for this exercise.
 * Create a README for the source project, which includes some of the following information:
     * A summary of the exercise as executed.
     * Any important details (tools utilized, OSS component dependencies, etc.) in support of the exercise.
     * URLs or sources of information used to create your work.
     * Any other information you think is pertinent.
 * All best practices for source control should be utilized.